SAP/spartacus-docs/_pages/dev/tag-management-system.md

 After this is done, we can move on to the [configuration](#configuration) section.

+For more example, please check our [TMS examples doc](tag-management-system-examples.md).

 ## Configuration

 The following TMS configuration options are available for each TMS: